EckoTan0804/academic-kickstart/content/ai/deep-learning/encoder-decoder/transformer.md

 During training, an untrained model would go through the exact same forward pass.
 Since we are training it on a labeled training dataset, we can compare its output with the actual correct output.

-To visualize this, let’s assume our output vocabulary only contains six words(“a”, “am”, “i”, “thanks”, “student”, and “`<eos>`” (short for ‘end of sentence’)).
+To visualize this, let’s assume our output vocabulary only contains six words: “a”, “am”, “i”, “thanks”, “student”, and “`<eos>`” (short for ‘end of sentence’).

 {{< figure src="http://jalammar.github.io/images/t/vocabulary.png" title="The output vocabulary of our model is created in the preprocessing phase before we even begin training." numbered="true" >}}